PremiseWP/Premise-WP/README.md

 ## Changelog

+#### 1.4.5
+* Updated `premiseFieldFaIcon` jQuery plugin and the class `PremiseField` so that the plugin can be called anywhere even when the field was not built by premise.

 #### 1.4.4
 * Updates to fa\_icon field CSS: Removed top arrow - created by applying pseudo elmenents :after & :before to the container.
 Changed icon list tiems class - item `premise-field-fa-icon-li` changed class from `span1` to `span2`.
 Other minor CSS changes.